Harold N. Peek Preserve

 Located along the freshwater, tidal Maurice River, the Harold N. Peek Preserve is home to some of the healthiest wild rice marsh in southern New Jersey.
 This wetland habitat is an excellent place to observe a wide variety of birds, especially migrating waterfowl and raptors.
 The preserve is part of the Maurice River Corridor “Important Bird Area” (a National Audubon Society designation).

-Native wild rice is an exuberant grass.
-The species growing at the Harold N. Peek Preserve, Zinzania aquatica, is an annual, which means it only lives for one year.
-In May, the first leaves appear.
-By the time the plants flower mid-summer, they’ve grown nearly nine feet tall.
-In late-August, the seeds—rice kernels—ripen.
-Many are eaten by huge flocks of Red-winged blackbirds that are—in turn—pursued by Sharp-shinned and Cooper’s Hawks.
-But many more seeds fall into the water and mud where they’re eaten throughout the winter months by waterfowl such as Green-winged Teal, Mallards, and Northern Pintails.
-Those seeds the waterfowl miss become next year’s plants.
+Native wild rice is an exuberant annual grass that grows nine feet in one growing season.
+It was an important food for Native peoples who harvested it by bending the ripe grain heads with wooden poles and knocking the seeds into canoes.
+In late August, the rice kernels are eaten by huge flocks of Red-winged Blackbirds that are, in turn, pursued by Sharp-shinned and Cooper’s Hawks.
+More seeds fall into the water and mud where they’re eaten throughout the winter months by Green-winged Teal, Mallards, and Northern Pintails.
+The seeds that the waterfowl miss become next year’s plants.

 A mature Atlantic white-cedar (Chamaecyparis thyoides) swamp discharges tea-colored water to the marsh in the southeastern corner of the preserve.
 Cedar was harvested extensively in southern New Jersey for two centuries—the tannin in cedar bark was used to cure leather—and, consequently, few large cedar swamps in the region remain.
 Cedar-dominated forests like the one found here are ecologically unique and globally rare; they provide vital resources to a wide variety of wildlife and plant species, many of which are threatened or endangered.